 All securities investments present a risk of loss of capital.
 The 15 core holdings were selected because of their long term history of market price appreciation and dividend growth.
-The portfolio companies were selected from the financial services indices of the S&P/TSX 60 index and S&P 100 index and are among the largest financial services companies in North America.
+These portfolio companies were selected from the S&P/TSX 60 index and are among the largest companies in Canada.